 I was born in Israel and came to New York City in 1973.
 Four years later I began my study of Aesthetic Realism, the education founded by the American philosopher and poet Eli Siegel.
 This was the greatest thing that happened to me—it has made my life rich with happiness and meaning.
 Learning from Aesthetic Realism that there is a fight in me and in everyone that affects every aspect of our lives: between the desire to like the world; respect what’s different from ourselves, and the desire to have contempt, to “lessen…what is different from oneself as a means of self-increase as one sees it,” freed me to express myself in ways I didn't know were possible.
 Two fields of expression that mean very much to me are my work as a sculptor and as an essayist.

-My education continues in classes taught by Ellen Reiss, Aesthetic Realism Chairman of Education.
+My education continues in classes taught by Ellen Reiss, Aesthetic Realism Chair of Education.
 In addition, I have been studying in "The Art of Drawing: Surface & Depth" for over 35 years.
-This class was first taught by the eminent printmaker, the late Chaim Koppelman, and is now taught by painter, Marcia Rackow.
-I also attend the “Critical Inquiry: A Workshop in the Visual Arts” taught by painter, Dorothy Koppelman.
+This class was first taught by the eminent printmaker, the late Chaim Koppelman (1920-2009), and is now taught by painter, Marcia Rackow.
+I also attended the “Critical Inquiry: A Workshop in the Visual Arts” taught by painter, Dorothy Koppelman (1920-2017).
 These classes and others in the rich curriculum of courses offered at the Aesthetic Realism Foundation, have as their basis the landmark principle stated by Eli Siegel: “All beauty is a making one of opposites, and the making one of opposites is what we are going after in ourselves.”